mr-lovalova/datapipeline/README.md

 - `expected.txt`: newline-delimited full feature IDs.
 Required by drop/fill
   transforms to know the target feature universe.
+- `schema.json`: output of the `vector_schema` build task.
+Jerry automatically enforces this schema during postprocess to impose deterministic ordering and list cadence metadata (targets get their own section when `include_targets: true`).
 - `scaler.pkl`: pickled standard scaler fitted on the configured split.
 Loaded lazily by feature transforms at runtime.
 - Build state is tracked in `artifacts/build/state.json`; config hashes avoid